Prison officer jailed for 15 months after sex with inmate in cell

 A police investigation was launched after officers were made aware of a video filmed inside HMP Wandsworth in south London.

-De Sousa Abreu was arrested and pleaded guilty to misconduct in public office, at Isleworth Crown Court, in July last year.
+De Sousa Abreu, who is a mother-of-one, was arrested and pleaded guilty to misconduct in public office at Isleworth Crown Court in July last year.

-She appeared at the same court on Monday, where she was sentenced to 15 months in prison.
+She appeared at the same court on Monday wearing a grey suit and white shirt, and was sentenced to 15 months in prison.

+The defendant was told she would serve half her time in custody and the rest on licence.

+She was also entitled to a reduction of 95 days after it was revealed she had been wearing an electronic tag for 190 days.

 The charge says that De Sousa Abreu “wilfully and without reasonable excuse or justification misconducted yourself in a way which amounted to an abuse of the public’s trust in the office holder by engaging in a sexual act with a prisoner in a prison cell”.

+De Sousa Abreu also asked Judge Edmunds to consider two further offences, one being sexual activity with the same prisoner earlier that day and the other being a separate sexual encounter with Weirich within at least three to four days of the main offence.

+After seeing the clip had gone viral, the prison officer attempted to fly to Madrid and later Madeira, where she had family, to wait for things to “calm down”.

-She was arrested at Heathrow Airport and was due to catch a flight to Madrid, having notified the prison of her travel plans.
+She was arrested at Heathrow Airport after notifying the prison of her travel plans.

+Judge Edmunds said: “From what I know about you, you were certainly not naive about the media or social media.

+“It must have been obvious that the recording would be shown around and shared, at least amongst prisoners at Wandsworth where it would do the most harm.